VoidXH/Cavern/README.md

 containing all sample projects is found at `CavernSamples/CavernSamples.sln`.
 The same build instructions apply as to the base project.

-Single-purpose sample codes are found under `docs/Code`.
+Single-purpose sample codes are found under `docs/Code samples`.

 ### Cavern for Unity
 Open the `CavernUnity DLL.sln` solution with Microsoft Visual Studio 2022.